jma1991/arrays/workflow/documentation.md

 ### How do I include blocking in the experimental design?

-To include a blocking factor, specify a block column in the sample table.
+To include a blocking factor in the experimental design, include a block column in the sample table.
+This can be used to account for designs such as paired samples.
 For example:

 ```shell
 sample  condition   filename    block